N40h/Etch-A-Sketch/README.md

   ### What I learned

-  How to made a grid using JS
+  How to make a grid using JS

   ```js
   function setupGrid(size) {